 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients prescribed antipsychotic medications.
-These medications are sometimes used for treating several conditions, such as Alzheimer's or other dementias.
+This indicates the percent of patients given antipsychotic drugs.
+These drugs are used for treating a variety of medical conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication